anderslarssonvbg/StokabWebApi/README.md

 	"referenceId": "CH-12345", /* "client own reference for this inquiry, could be empty" */ "fromPointId": "ABC123"
 	"toPointId": "ABC124",
-	"redundancy": {
+	"comment": "Lorem ipsum", /* When comment is present the request will be async */ "redundancy": {
 		"type": "Full", /* 'NoReduncancy', 'Normal'.
 (Full redundancy not availible from Stokab-api.) */ "toPointId": "CBA123"